 - Algae control: You’re going to have algae in your tank.
 A little is actually a good thing.
 But too much of it can make a mess of your aquarium and even harm your fish.
 It also provides a food source that enables your snails to thrive.
 To reduce algae you have to physically scrape it from the glass, manage light in your tank and control overfeeding.
 You can’t rely on an algae-eating fish; you have to do the work yourself, but it’s not as hard as you might think.

 - Regular water changes: Clean water is probably the most important thing for maintaining a healthy aquarium.
-When chemicals from fish waste, decaying food and rotting plant matter build up in the tank it can be very harmful for the fish.
+When chemicals from fish waste, decaying food, and rotting plant matter build up in the tank it can be very harmful to the fish.
 The bioload of your growing snail population will only make this worse.
 Solve this problem with regularly scheduled water changes.
-For an aquarium without live plants a 15-20% weekly water change is a good goal.
-If you have live plants you can reduce this to every-other week, or even monthly.
+For an aquarium without live plants, a 15-20% weekly water change is a good goal.
+If you have live plants you can reduce this to every-other-week, or even monthly.

 - Vacuum up excess debris and waste: There are vacuum/water changer devices on the market that make it super easy to do a water change while cleaning the gravel at the same time.
-These are essentially siphon tubes with a scoop on one end.
-I've always used the as it is affordable and comes in a 50-foot length.
+These are essentially siphoning tubes with a scoop on one end.
+I've always used the Aqueon Water Changer, as it is affordable and comes in a 50-foot length.
 It works very well.
 Digging the scoop end into the gravel sucks the dirt and debris into the tube, removing some of the food the snails thrive on as well as smaller snails themselves.
 With the larger siphons, once you’ve removed the desired amount of water, flip a switch and you can begin refilling your tank with the same tube.
-For more info on this process and to see how I've used my Aqueon device you may want to refer to my Aqueon Water Changer,article on easy water changes.
+For more info on this process and to see how I've used my Aqueon device you may want to refer to my article on easy water changes.

 Aquarium Fish That Eat Snails